Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

              prob = c(0,0,.10,.05,.40,.05,.30,.10)))
 ```

-For tenure, if we set the _renew_ argument = TRUE, we leverage our _f_tenure_ function to assign the number of years based on a list of arguments that we have created within our main function.
+For tenure, if we set the `renew` argument `= TRUE`, we leverage our `f_tenure` function to assign the number of years based on a list of arguments that we have created within our main function.
 Flow control with conditions is really important to understand.
 A simple way to explain them is like this: "If(some condition == TRUE), then do something.
 If(condition == FALSE), then do something else".
 In R, == is used to compare things. = is used for assignment.

-In this function we use _mapply_.
-It works like _sapply_, but it accepts multiple arguments.
-We also used a _with_ statement.
+In this function we use `mapply`.
+It works like `sapply`, but it accepts multiple arguments.
+We also used a `with` statement.
 With just means you have to type less.
 It tells R that everything within it belongs to one piece of data.

 ```r